KenniBlank/100-days-of-code/Log.md

 **Thoughts**: Installed arch 5 times today yet not successful in restoring bluetooth or wifi or the audio server.
 Not going to change OS for the next 100 days for sure now.
 I am trying to implement merge + insertion sort, lets see tmr I guess.

+### Day 6: December 27
+**Today's Progres**: Today not a lot of progress, in rust still learning about ownership and borrowing.
+I am not goin to move past the topic until I have grasped it.
+In learning algorithms, I am learning notations right now.

+**Thoughts**: Not much actually, I am still researching my future down the road.
+Yo

 ## Contents
 - [Log - click here to see my progress](Log.md)